Beckhoff-USA-Community/TC_EventVideoPlayback/Documentation/docs/GettingStarted/Installation.md

 The sample projects, HMI nuget package, and PLC libraries will be installed wherever the user selects for the install process.
 However, the samples will also be located under ```TwinCAT\Functions\TcEventVideoPlayback``` directory.

 The installer internally calls the RepTool to install the PLC libraries for you if a PLC XAE profile is available.
-The installer will also install the HMI nuget package inside the TE2000 resources directory.
+The installer will also install the HMI nuget package within ```TwinCAT\Functions\TE2000-HMI-Engineering\References```.